ailic96/UZ_networks/README.md

 ### Summary

 The project consists of economic complex network _econ-psmigr1.mtx_ analysis on global, meso and local level.
-Studyied network contains matrix type weighted and undirected graph data which describes migrations in USA between 1970 and 1980 from point _x_ to point _y_.
+Studied network contains matrix type weighted and undirected graph data which describes migrations in USA between 1970 and 1980 from point _x_ to point _y_.